SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

 high.

-Another bonus point is that the definition of community transmission level is simpler than the above rules for community levels, i.e., just a combination of per-capita case rates and positive test rates.
+Another bonus point is that the definition of community transmission level is simpler than the above rules for community levels, i.e., just a combination of _per capita_ case rates and positive test rates.
 (And the positive test rates are woefully underestimated, since most people don't report home tests.
 The real numbers are likely much worse.)